HEPCloud/decisionengine/DEVELOPMENT.md

       additional OS features for build if python wheels are not available for your platform.

+NOTE: This project has a pre-commit config.
+      To install it run `pre-commit install` from the repository root.

 Make sure you have up to date versions of `pip`, `setuptools`, and `wheel`.

 `python3 -m pip install --upgrade pip setuptools wheel --user`